How does Canvas define the terms used to describe its features and functions?

 Notifications allow users to determine where and when they will be notified about activity in Canvas.
-Each Canvas user can adjust the Notification Preferences in their Profile to contact them via email or SMS on a schedule that fits their individual needs.
+Each Canvas user can adjust the Notification Preferences in their Profile to contact them via email on a schedule that fits their individual needs.
 Some users will want to be notified of course events on a more regular basis than others.
 Notifications are set for an entire user's account, not on an individual course basis.

 Outcomes are statements that describe skills, understandings, and attitudes that learners will develop during a course or program.
 Instructors can specify learning outcomes for their courses and track student progress based on measured standards rather than letter grades.